aspuru-guzik-group/DiffiQult/doc/intro.rst

                      argnum=[2],  # Optimization of centers
                      output=True) # We optimized all the steps

-where ``argnum`` recives a list with the parameters to optimize with the following convention:
+where ``argnum`` recieves a list with the parameters to optimize with the following convention:

 +--------------------------+------------+
 | Parameter                | ``argnum`` |